MDmubarak786/Coders-Point/README.md

 ```

-👋 ❤️This is Flutter application made it like Online education apps.This is like Udemy, Sololearn, Coursera apps.
+👋 ❤️This is Flutter application made it like Online education apps.

+🟢 This is like Udemy, Sololearn, Coursera apps.

 🟢 Added Splash Screen